Mexico–United States border: Later history

 The Mexican Revolution, caused at least partially by animosity toward foreign ownership of Mexican properties, began in 1910.
-The revolution increased the political instability in Mexico but did not significantly slow United States investment.
+The revolution increased the political instability in Mexico but did not significantly slow U.S. investment.
 It did reduce economic development within Mexico, however, and the border regions reflected this.
-As the infrastructure of communities on the United States side continued to improve, the Mexican side began to fall behind in the construction and maintenance of important transportation networks and systems necessary to municipal development.
+As the infrastructure of communities on the U.S. side continued to improve, the Mexican side began to fall behind in the construction and maintenance of important transportation networks and systems necessary to municipal development.

-Although the Mexican Revolution caused insecurity in Mexico, it also strained United States-Mexico relations.
-With the Mexican Revolution lasting for 10 years, ending in 1920, and World War I simultaneously occurring between 1914 and 1918, the division between the United States and Mexico began to polarize the two nations.
+Although the Mexican Revolution caused insecurity in Mexico, it also strained U.S.–Mexico relations.
+With the Mexican Revolution lasting for 10 years, ending in 1920, and World War I simultaneously occurring between 1914 and 1918, the division between the U.S. and Mexico began to polarize the two nations.
 Constant battles and raids along the border made both authorities nervous about borderland security.
-The Zimmerman Telegram, a diplomatic cable sent by Germany but intercepted and decrypted by British intelligence, was meant to bait Mexico into war with the United States in order to reconquer what was taken from them during the Mexican-American War.
+The Zimmerman Telegram, a diplomatic cable sent by Germany but intercepted and decrypted by British intelligence, was meant to bait Mexico into war with the U.S. to reconquer what was taken from them during the Mexican-American War.
 This inspired the U.S. Federal Bureau of Investigation to monitor suspicious activities and potential violence at the border.
 Within 10 years, frequent provocations caused border towns to transform into battlefields, which intensified transborder restrictions, brought federal soldiers to patrol the border, and caused the construction of fences and barriers between border towns.
-When the battles concluded, restrictions for crossing the border were relaxed and most soldiers were sent home; however, the fences remained as a physical reminder of the division between the two nations.
-As years passed, more fences and higher barriers were established as attentions focused on the boundary demarcation between the United States and Mexico.
+When the battles concluded, restrictions for crossing the border were relaxed, and most soldiers were sent home; however, the fences remained as a physical reminder of the division between the two nations.
+As years passed, more fences and higher barriers were established as attention focused on the boundary demarcation between the U.S. and Mexico.

-The first international bridge was the Brownsville & Matamoros International Bridge built in 1910.
-The first barrier built by the U.S. was between 1909 and 1911 in California, the first barrier built by Mexico was likely in 1918; barriers were extended in the 1920s and 1940s.
+The first international bridge was the Brownsville & Matamoros International Bridge, built in 1910.
+The first barrier built by the U.S. was between 1909 and 1911 in California; the first barrier built by Mexico was likely in 1918.
+Barriers were extended in the 1920s and 1940s.

-The Banco Convention of 1905 between the United States and Mexico allowed, in the event of sudden changes in the course of the Rio Grande (as by flooding), for the border to be altered to follow the new course.
+The Banco Convention of 1905 between the U.S. and Mexico allowed, in the event of sudden changes in the course of the Rio Grande (as by flooding), for the border to be altered to follow the new course.
 The sudden changes often created bancos (land surrounded by bends in the river that became segregated from either country by a cutoff, often caused by rapid accretion or avulsion of the alluvial channel), especially in the lower Rio Grande Valley.
-When these bancos are created, the International Boundary and Water Commission investigates if land previously belonging to the United States or Mexico is to be considered on the other side of the border.
+When these bancos are created, the International Boundary and Water Commission investigates if land previously belonging to the U.S. or Mexico is to be considered on the other side of the border.
 In all cases of these adjustments along the Rio Grande under the 1905 convention, which occurred on 37 different dates from 1910 to 1976, the transferred land was small (ranging from one to 646 acres) and uninhabited.